What information can I get about nursing homes?

 Nursing Home Compare includes information on:

-- Five-Star Quality Ratings of overall and individual star performance on health inspections, quality measures, and hours of care provided per resident by staff performing nursing care tasks.
+- 5-star quality ratings of overall and individual star performance on health inspections, quality measures, and hours of care provided per resident by staff performing nursing care tasks.

-- Health and fire-safety inspections give detailed and summary information about deficiencies found during the 3 most recent comprehensive inspections (conducted annually) and the last 3 years of complaint investigations.
-To learn more about the certification process, click here - Opens in a new window.
+- Health and fire-safety inspections with detailed and summary information about deficiencies found during the 3 most recent comprehensive inspections (conducted annually) and the last 3 years of complaint investigations.
+Learn more about the nursing home certification process - Opens in a new window.

 - Nursing home staffing information about the number of registered nurses, licensed practical or vocational nurses, physical therapists and nursing assistants in each nursing home.

-- A set of quality measures that describe the quality of care in nursing homes including percent of residents with pressure sore, percent of residents with urinary incontinence and more.
+- A set of quality measures that describe the quality of care in nursing homes including % of residents with pressure sore, % of residents with urinary incontinence and more.

 - Penalties against a nursing home.

 Note: You may want to use a variety of resources when choosing a nursing home.
 Don’t rely only on the nursing home’s star rating to make a final decision.
 Visit the nursing homes you’re considering, if possible, or have someone visit for you.

 Review the Guide to Choosing a Nursing Home - Opens in a new window and take a copy of the Nursing Home Checklist - Opens in a new window when you visit.